*Please note, the course title has now changed to: CIPR Professional Public Relations Certificate.

-Our course will help you enhance your skills and stay ahead of the game in your job in PR.
-This course is for you if you’re a practitioner who has recently joined the PR profession, thinking of pursuing a new career in PR, or looking to enhance your skills and knowledge as part of your continuing development.
+The Professional Certificate will help you if you’re a practitioner who has recently joined the profession, are thinking of pursuing a new career in PR, or want to enhance your skills and knowledge as part of your continuing professional development.

-Studying part time allows you to work alongside the course, putting into practice the skills you are learning as you go along.
+Studying part time allows you to work alongside the course.

 If you’ve got any questions about the course, we’d love to hear from you.
 Please email the Course Director: Philip Young.